Spain, Brazil advance to semifinals of Olympic men's soccer | Sports-Games

 Mikel Oyarzabal helped Spain into a second semifinal in a month.
 Brazil remains on track for a quick return to another final.

-The Spanish were taken by Ivory Coast to extra time before winning 5-2 on Saturday with the go-ahead goal scored by Oyarzabal, who also netted the winning penalty in the Euro 2020 quarterfinals.
+The Spanish were taken by Ivory Coast to extra time before winning 5-2 on Saturday with Rafa Mir scoring a hat trick and the go-ahead goal from a penalty by Oyarzabal, who also netted the winning spotkick in a shootout in the Euro 2020 quarterfinals.
 The continental semifinal was lost to Italy.
 Now a more youthful Spain squad will be hoping to find a way past Japan, which was taken to penalties by New Zealand before winning the shootout 4-2.

-The gold medalist on home soil in 2016, Brazil continued its title defense with a 1-0 victory over Egypt secured by Matheus Cunha's low strike in the 37th minute.
+The gold medalist on home soil in 2016, Brazil continued its title defense with a 1-0 victory over Egypt secured by Matheus Cunha's low strike in the 37th minute in Saitama.

 Egypt wasn't allowed to bring players from England's top league like Brazil — particularly Liverpool striker Mohamed Salah as one of the three players over the age of 24 permitted in the men's competition.

-For Brazil, standing in the way of reaching another final on Tuesday is Mexico, which ousted South Korea 6-3 with a pair of goals from Henry Martín.
+''We had to take advantage of the few opportunities we had,'' Brazil coach André Jardine said. ''We know from now on there won't be any more high scores for the rest of the tournament.''
+Brazil's opponent, standing in its way of reaching another final on Tuesday is Mexico, which ousted South Korea 6-3 with a pair of goals from Henry Martín in Yokohama.

+The favorite for the title will be Spain given the high-caliber squad chasing its first Olympic soccer gold since 1992.
+This is the furthest it has reached in the competition since losing the final in 2000 to Cameroon.

+It required a comeback at Miyagi Stadium in northern Japan after conceding to Eric Bailly's 10th minute-goal before Dani Olmo equalized.
+Then the Spanish came close to being eliminated again after Oyarzabal missed a chance to put them ahead just before Max-Alain Gradel put Ivory Coast in front in the first minute of stoppage time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)